zcashe/cse15l-lab-reports/lab3.md

 ```
 >Explanation: The maxdepth is 2 here so it will show all the directories in the technical folder, but since the depth is 2 it will also
 >show any directories that are inside the directories shown in maxdepth 1, but will not show any of their subdirectories.

+So what does -maxdepth do and why is it useful?
+> Maxdepth allows us to only peek a certain amount of layers into our directory, which can be useful for finding information especially if you need to know about organization on the higher levels.

 ## Command 3 - find -type